elixir-lang/elixir/lib/elixir/pages/getting-started/sigils.md

 Elixir provides double-quoted strings as well as a concept called charlists, which are defined using the `~c"hello world"` sigil syntax.
 In this chapter, we will learn more about sigils and how to define our own.

 One of Elixir's goals is extensibility: developers should be able to extend the language to fit any particular domain.
 Sigils provide the foundation for extending the language with custom textual representations.
-Sigils start with the tilde (`~`) character which is followed by a one lower-case letter or several upper-case ones and then a delimiter.
-Optionally, modifiers can be added after the final delimiter.
+Sigils start with the tilde (`~`) character which is followed by either a single lower-case letter or one or more upper-case letters, and then a delimiter.
+Optional modifiers are added after the final delimiter.

 ## Regular expressions